wrightmat/dnd-eberron/adventures/C01 What Dreams May Come/2-05  The Forgotten Forge.md

- #adventure #completed
+ #adventure

 ### Background and Hook(s)

-### **Synopsis**

-This adventure takes place in Sharn, the City of Towers.
+- This adventure takes place in Sharn, the City of Towers.
 It begins, as many incidents do, with a corpse.
 A warforged assassin, a mysterious blank book, and an offer from a House Cannith heir leads the adventurers into the depths of Sharn— eventually to an ancient ruin dating back to before the creation of the Kingdom of Galifar.

-Along the way, if the adventurers are successful, they recover a lost schema— a part of a pattern used by artificers to craft magic items.
+- Along the way, if the adventurers are successful, they recover a lost schema— a part of a pattern used by artificers to craft magic items.
 They also learn that many different agencies are interested in this relic, including those loyal to the various House Cannith elders and agents of the infamous Lord of Blades.

 ### Characters and Locations